dritter/angularjs-naturalsort/Readme.md

 ## License

 The code is provided under the Apache License.
 Technically, you need to include the license in if you use the code, but I don't actually care.
-Take it an run with it!
+Take it and run with it!

 > ### Why Include A License At All?
 >